Preparing and Canning Pickled Vegetables

 Variation: Squash bread-and-butter pickles.
 Substitute slender (1 to 1-1/2 inches in diameter)

 zucchini or yellow summer squash for cucumbers.
+Do not use the liming variation.

 |Table 1.
 Recommended